apache/guacamole-manual/src/configuring-guacamole.md

 below parameters control the behavior of this functionality, which is disabled by default.

+When this functionality is enabled, Guacamole will attempt to connect to the specified hostname or IP and the TCP port number used in the connection prior to sending the WoL packet.
+If the connection succeeds, the host is determined to be up, and the WoL packet will not be sent.
+After the initial WoL packet is sent, Guacamole will wait the amount of time specified by `wol-wait-time`, retry the connection to the host, and then send another WoL packet.
+This loop will be repeated up to five times to attempt to wake the host, or the connection will fail.

 :::{important}
 There are several factors that can impact the ability of Wake-on-LAN (WoL) to function correctly, many of which are outside the scope of Guacamole